Providing support and encouragement for first and second–year teachers.

 Beginning Educator Support Team (BEST)

-New teachers are matched with a trained mentor (caseload <1:15 ratio) to visit and support them in the classroom.
-Release time is provided for mentees and mentors, as well as a stipend for first-year teachers’ participation in the program.
+New teachers are matched with a trained mentor who visits and supports them in the classroom.
+Release time is provided for mentees and mentors.

 The ESD 112 BEST program provides: